fidelitousone/Jchat/README.md

 * `heroku pg:push postgres DATABASE_URL` this is the password you use to log into the db
 * `git push heroku master`
 * Click on the link deployment message gives then use the app.

+### Setting up Continuous Integration
+* Make a CircleCI Account
+* Connect your Github account to CircleCI
+* Go to Dashboard
+* Set up CI for this project
+* Get your heroku API key from heroku
+* add it as an environment variable in your project

 ## Technical Difficulties
 ### Hooking up SocketIO from the front end to the backend.